 Since plugins can now be developed and deployed independently of the Logstash core, there are documents which guide you through the process of coding and deploying your own plugins:

-Starting in Logstash 2.0, we changed how input plugins shut down to increase shutdown reliability.
+The 2.0 release of Logstash changes how input plugins shut down to increase shutdown reliability.
 There are three methods

 for plugin shutdown: